-As part of our normal teaching arrangements, all pupils will access some additional teaching to enable them to achieve their potential if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.
+As part of our normal teaching arrangements, all pupils will access additional teaching to enable them to achieve their potential if progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.

-If, following this normal provision, improvements in progress are not seen, we will contact parents to discuss this and what we will be doing to help us to address these needs better.
+If, following this additional provision through quality first teaching, sufficient progress is not seen, we will contact parents to discuss this and what we will be doing to help us to address these needs better and what they can do at home to further support their child.
 From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made.
-Parents of children on our SEND register are offered longer appointments at parent evenings to allow them time to discuss their child's Learning Support Plan and review the provision for their child.
+Parents of children on our SEND register are offered an extended appointment time (20 minutes rather than 10 minutes) at parent consultations to allow time to discuss their child's Learning Support Plan and review the provision for their child.
+Parents of children with SEND are also offered a phone call with their child's class teacher in the summer term.